Shazzad-Shaon3404/Antimicrobials_/README.md

 XUAMP + DBAASP + DRAMP + LAMP = our dataset

-We used CD_HIT with 80% thresold, word size n= 5, total sequence = 16000 sequence
+We used CD_HIT with 80% thresold, word size n= 5, total sequence = 10600 sequences

+We built a user-friendly website : https://probable-mellow-loon.anvil.app/

+we built thid website using ANVIL software